Orthotics are a pair of supportive devices placed inside your shoes, which positively alter your foot and ankle’s movement pattern.

 Types of Orthotics

 The process starts with an impression of your feet.
-An individualised prescription is created, which is the recipe to ensure the orthotics include the necessary features to control your foot mechanics and support the painful injured structures, which were identified during your appointment and assessment.
+An individualised prescription is created, which is the recipe to ensure the orthotics include the necessary features to control your foot mechanics and support the painful injured structures, which were identified during your assessment.
 Orthotics are made to be supportive, but flexible too, which enables your feet to still function naturally.

 The orthotics are manufactured here in Melbourne, which is owned and operated by Podiatrists.